mohamed2003-kill/transport_scolaire/README.md

 2. **Kafka connection issues**: Verify Kafka and ZooKeeper are running
 3. **Firebase initialization errors**: Check that `firebase-service-account.json` is in the correct location
 4. **Docker build failures**: Ensure all required system dependencies are installed
+5. **External service connection issues**: Verify that Student Service and Auth Service are running and accessible

 ## Production Deployment